mjohny/mjohny.github.io/aboutme.md

 ### Personal

 I was born in Kerala, India (Kerala is a southern state in India known for its backwaters and beautiful green landscape).
 When I was 7, I moved to St. Louis, Missouri with my family.
 During my highschool and undergraduate years in St. Louis, I developed a passion for mathematics and problem solving.
-In 2014, I moved to Ames, Iowa to follow this passion and began my graduate studied in Statistics.
+In 2014, I moved to Ames, Iowa to follow this passion and began my graduate studies in Statistics.

 ### Contact